abbas-taher/processing-duplicates--list-scala-functional-way/README.md

     res: List[(Int, Int)] = List((4,1), (2,2), (2,4), (1,5), (1,3), (3,4), (2,3))

 #### Problem\#8: Revisited
-We can use the parameterized abstract version as well to solve Problem\#8 without writing a single line of code.
+We can use the parameterized generic version as well to solve Problem\#8 without writing a single line of code.
 Simply calling "processDup" instead of "reduceDup" using the length function will do the job.

     def purge(ls : List[Int]) : List[Int] = {
        ls.toSet.toList